 Once again a concept is imposed on an opera that does not support it.
 Frustrating but terrific music and performance.

-NOTE: As I have said when I review an opera, since music and signing aren’t my forte, I’m looking at the opera from the point of view of theatre.
+NOTE: As I have said when I review an opera, since music and singing aren’t my forte, I’m looking at the opera from the point of view of theatre.
 I can talk about the drama of the piece, the acting, set and costumes and the concept of the director, etc. The usual stuff for a drama.

 The opera was composed by Charles Gounod, with a libretto by Jules Barbier and Michael Carré Sung in French with English surtitles.